Funding your Medical Assistant training

 Photo Credits: Cpt.
 Geoff Legler, OK National Guard office of public affairs.

 Many university offer military and first responder scholarships and textbook and software grant for eligible active-duty service members, spouses and dependents, as well as reservists, veterans and first responders (fire, police and EMS).
-Many also participate in the Department of Defense’s Career Advancement Accounts (MyCAA) Program, which offers up to $4,000 in military spouse tuition assistance.
+Many also participate in the Department of Defense’s Career Advancement Accounts (MyCAA) Program, which offers military spouse tuition assistance.
 This program was established to support military spouses in pursuit of an associate degree that prepares them for employment in high-growth, high-demand portable careers.

 And then there is Job Corps, ROP and WIRED